 - Prevent pregnancy.
-(1.1) - Treat symptoms of premenstrual dysphoric disorder (PMDD) for women who choose to use an oral contraceptive for contraception.
+(1.1) - Treat symptoms of premenstrual dysphoric disorder (PMDD) for females of reproductive potential who choose to use an oral contraceptive for contraception.
 (1.2) - Treat moderate acne for women at least 14 years old only if the patient desires an oral contraceptive for birth control.
 (1.3)